-During the Summer Immersion Program you are responsible for all your own food and cooking ware.
+During the Immersion Programs you are responsible for all your own food and cooking ware.
 Bring enough food/snacks so that you don't need to run to town too often.
 It may be useful for you to also bring containers/coolers to store your food in.
 Bring some cookware that can stand being used on open fires/coals (like cast iron), as well as a plate/bowl and utensils.

 Please bring clothes with muted, earth-tone colors that blend with the natural environment, natural materials do not melt from campfire sparks.

 Finally, please minimize the modern gear you bring.
 We want to give you an immersion experience into wilderness living skills and it's hard to do if you bring hand-held TVs, Ipods, video games, or such other gizmos.
 Simple and natural is better!

 What's the climate like?Since our classes range across many different latitudes and longitudes as well as seasons we can help you decide what specific needs you will have for the class you are interested in attending.

 There's always a lot to do!
 You can finish the projects started in class, experiment some more with the new information you were taught and practice your new skills, start other projects, go out and gather wild foods, hike in the mountains and fish at alpine lakes, be exposed to taking care of horses, enjoy some relaxing time...
 There are endless possibilities; we're never bored.